-The Languedoc-Roussillon region is usually just called Languedoc.
-This historical Mediterranean coastal region is in southern France.
+Charter a Yacht from the Languedoc-Roussillon region, usually just called Languedoc and you will be delighted with your holiday choice.
+This historical Mediterranean coastal region is in southern France is famous for sailing.
 It stretches from Provence to the Pyrenees Mountains and to the Spanish border.
 Additionally, the region is part of Occitanie.
 The area produces famous wines.
 Consequently, Vin de Pays d’Oc and sparkling Crémant de Limoux are among the world’s best-known varieties.
 The regional capital is Montpellier.

-France has long been a global contributor to art, science, and philosophy.
+France has long been a global contributor to art, science, and philosophy and Yachting.
 It is one of the most visited countries in the world, receiving around 83 million foreign tourists annually.
+Sailing and boating is a national sport and Yacht charter is available in many locations.
 This country is also one of the most developed in the world (next to the UK).
 It ranks as the seventh-largest worldwide economy.
 Internationally, this county is considered to be one of the major powers in the world.
 As one of the five permanent members of the UN Security Council, it has the right to veto.
 France is also an official nuclear power state.

 The country is a semi-presidential Republic, meaning that there is both a President and a Prime Minister in government.
 Paris is the capital, the largest city and the main cultural and commercial centre.
 Other major urban centres include Marseille, Lyon, Lille, Nice, Toulouse and Bordeaux.